cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 `VerifyVoteExtension` allows an application to verify that the data returned by `ExtendVote` is valid.
 This process does NOT have be deterministic and the data returned can be unique to the validator process.

-In the Cosmos-SDK this is implemented as a NoOp.
+In the Cosmos-SDK this is implemented as a NoOp:

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/baseapp/abci_utils.go#L282-L288